 Accessibility has been quite a hot topic recently and for a good reason.
-As we mentioned in one of our "12 Days of UX" posts, accessibility is a very important part of the web development process undertaken by UI and UX designers, web developers, copywriters, and content creators to ensure that those websites are easily available for everyone.
+As we've mentioned in previous blogs, accessibility is a very important part of the web development process undertaken by UI and UX designers, web developers, copywriters, and content creators to ensure that those websites are easily available for everyone.

 For many reasons, including the risk of having serious legal consequences, it is important for every company to conform to the WCAG standards.
 Doing so is not an overnight process and requires a lot of steps.
 Accessibility strategy is the plan that a company has that outlines and describes the steps to be undertaken in order to make the site accessible.

 Types of Accessibility Strategies

 There are a few different accessibility strategies, which can be broken down into two categories: reactive and proactive.

 A reactive strategy is one that is a response to specific issues as they are reported, while a proactive strategy takes a more holistic view of accessibility and tries to address any potential problems before they become an issue.
 Neither approach is inherently better than the other; it depends on the company's needs and resources.

 No matter which type of strategy you choose, there are some key steps that need to be taken in order to make your website accessible: